LLNL/zfp/docs/source/algorithm.rst

      described above, which potentially results in *n* being increased.

-  8. The embedded coder emits one bit at a time, with each successive bit potentially improving the quality of the reconstructed signal.
-The early bits are most important and have the greatest impact on signal quality, with the last few bits providing very small changes.
-The resulting compressed bit stream can be truncated at any point and still allow for a valid approximate reconstruction of the original signal.
+  8. The embedded coder emits one bit at a time, with each successive bit potentially improving the accuracy of the approximation.
+The early bits are most important and have the greatest impact on accuracy, with the last few bits providing very small changes.
+The resulting compressed bit stream can be truncated at any point and still allow for a valid approximate reconstruction of the original block of values.
      The final step truncates the bit stream in one of three ways: to a fixed number of bits (the fixed-rate mode); after some fixed number of bit planes have been encoded (the fixed-precision mode); or until a lowest bit plane number has been encoded, as expressed in relation to the common floating-point exponent within the block (the fixed-accuracy mode).

 Various parameters are exposed for controlling the quality and compressed size of a block, and can be specified by the user at a very fine